-“Dream Big” is a history of the 3G partners from their days a Garantia Bank in the 1970’s up though the Imbev’s purchase of Anheuser-Busch in 2008.
-The story is carefully researched and provides a detailed history of the partnership, its formation, and a history of the individual partners in the time that lead up to formation of 3G Capital.
+“Dream Big” is a history of the 3G culture partners from their days a Garantia Bank in the 1970’s up though the Imbev’s purchase of Anheuser-Busch in 2008.
+The story is carefully researched and provides a detailed history of the partnership, its formation, and a history of the individual partners in the time that lead up to formation of 3G Culture Capital.

 The author includes excerpts from an interview she had with Buffett, and says of Buffett, “his view of the three Brazilian businessmen was fundamental for this book”.

-The author goes to great lengths to describe the culture of 3G that evolved through its predecessor companies.
+The author goes to great lengths to describe the culture of 3G Culture that evolved through its predecessor companies.
 Jorge Paulo Lemann from start established a culture at the Garantia Brokerage which he bought in 1971 that was designed to attract to the young and ambitious it was a very different approach to management than the norm in Brazil at the time, where employment was based on family connections and promotion almost entirely dependent on seniority.

 Lemann’s culture was one where people were hired based only on their potential, not their credentials, and where the people hired would be rewarded based on results.
 Rewards for outstanding performance were very large (bonuses could range up to many times base pay in any given year.
 Lemann wanted Garantia to be Brazil’s Goldman Sachs and its employees quickly became to the best paid bankers in Brazil.

 “The number one ingredient in their secret sauce in the obsession with getting the right people, investing in those people, challenging those people, building around those people and watching those people experience the sheer joy and exhilaration of achieving a big dream together.
 And just as important, stay with your proven people for a long time.”
 Jim Collins